Ohio Bobcats: Men's Basketball

 Ohio's head coach from 2001 to 2008 was Tim O'Shea.
 Coach O'Shea resigned on Monday, June 23, 2008, in order to become the head coach of Bryant University in Rhode Island.
 Coach O'Shea had arrived at Ohio in 2001 after 4 seasons as an assistant coach at his alma mater, Boston College.
 He came to Athens on March 29, 2001, and vowed to take the Ohio men's basketball program to what he called the "next level".
 This next-level was realized in 2005 as he led to Bobcats to a 21–11 record, a MAC Tournament Title, and an NCAA Tournament appearance in which 13 seed Ohio nearly upset 4 seed Florida.
 O'Shea's 2005–2006 team proved successful as well, posting a 19–11 record with wins over teams such as Rhode Island and Samford, and a close loss to Kentucky.
 The 2006–2007 team also posted 19 wins, with a final record of 19–13.
-A 20 win campaign was had in the 2007–2008 season, including notable non-conference wins over Maryland, St. John's, George Mason, and Bucknell.
+A 20 win campaign happened in the 2007–2008 season, including notable non-conference wins over Maryland, St. John's, George Mason, and Bucknell.
 The team was extended an invite to the College Basketball Invitational, where the Bobcats advanced to the second round.
 On June 27, 2008, former Ohio State Buckeyes associate head coach John Groce was named the sixteenth head coach in Bobcats history.
 Groce brings fourteen years of assistant coaching experience to Athens, along with a pair of outright Big Ten regular-season titles, two NCAA tournament appearances, a berth in the 2007 NCAA National Championship game and the 2008 NIT title.